 Neighborhood speeding is a common concern for residents.
 If your neighborhood feels speeding is getting out of control, reach out the the Neighborhoods Team to request a radar speed trailer.

 Neighborhood Advisory Committee

-The Bentonville Neighborhood Advisory Committee (NAC) will be established to facilitate communication between city council, city staff and neighborhoods.
-The NAC, made up of registered Neighborhood Partners, will provide feedback to and collaborate with the city to develop solutions on issues pertinent to neighborhoods.
+The Bentonville Neighborhood Advisory Committee (NAC) facilitates communication between city council, city staff, and neighborhoods.
+The NAC, made up of a representative from registered Neighborhood Partners, provides feedback to and collaborates with the city to develop solutions on issues pertinent to neighborhoods.